Green, Albert

 Biographical Text

-Signed from Rotherham Town in the summer of 1914, he made his debut against West ham United at St James’ Park in a Southern League fixture on 5 September 1914.
-After serving with the Army in India, he became one of a handful of players who not only returned to play for City after the First World War but also remained with the club as it progressed to the Football League.
+Signed from Rotherham Town in the summer of 1914, Albert made his debut against West Ham United at St James’ Park in a Southern League fixture on 5 September 1914 as he went on to make 14 league appearances (7 goals) before football was suspended in 1915.
+After serving with the Army in India during the Great War, he became one of a handful of players who not only returned to play for City after the First World War but also remained with the club as it progressed to the Football League.

 He was also a cricketer and, said to be the first player to score a century in the Exeter & District league, coached the game at Exeter School.